 - Type-C: it is a reduced version of the standard one connected to a laptop, given the small size.
 This way, you can also connect a smartphone (which supports type-C) to your TV or any other device that supports HDMI.

 - Type-D: it is the smallest version and can be inserted inside a smartphone’s Micro-USB port.
-This type is not very common due to other cables (such as USB-C), which have a high quality of audio/video transmission.
+This type is not very common due to other cables (such as USB-C), which have a high audio/video transmission quality.

 Guide to Buying an HDMI cable